jka6502/sokkit/README.md

 The Sokkit instance is an array.
-You should, however, not manipulate the contents directly, or use `slice()` to obtain a subset of plugins (it'll return and array, not a Sokkit instance).
+You should, however, not manipulate the contents directly, or use `slice()` to obtain a subset of plugins (it'll return an array, not a Sokkit instance).
 Instead, use `subset`, and supply an *optional* function to filter that set, which will result in an appropriate subset of modules.